 Consumption in Spain: overcoming the worst of the pandemic

 Consumption in Spain is recovering faster than in previous crises.
-This is highlighted in the consumption monitor produced by CaixaBank Research based on internal data.
+This is highlighted in the consumption tracker produced by CaixaBank Research based on internal data (available in Spanish: Monitor de Consumo).
 In the month of October, our consumption indicator was already 13% higher than in the same month in 2019.

 - 1. See the Dossier «The recovery of consumption in Spain: reasons and outlook» in the Monthly Report for October 2017.

 - 2. Contributions to the variation in real consumption are obtained from a simple first-difference estimator using ordinary least squares, where the explanatory variables (the first three expressed in real terms) are gross disposable income, financial wealth, the interest rate (12-month Euribor) and consumer confidence.
 Following the methodologies of the ECB and Bank of Spain, the contribution made by the restrictions is estimated as the residual of the model (corrected for its historical forecast error).
 See «COVID-19 and the increase in household savings: precautionary or forced?» in the ECB Economic Bulletin 06/2020, and «Household saving during the pandemic and its possible effects on the future recovery in consumption» in the Bank of Spain’s Economic Bulletin 1/2021.

 Spain: determining factors for household consumption

 Contribution to quarter-on-quarter change in real consumption (pp)